2 days in Berlin is an ideal amount of time to get to know this exciting city. Keep reading for a fun-filled 2 day Berlin Itinerary.

 Where to Stay in Berlin

-Where you stay in Berlin will highly depend on your budget and interests.
-Here is a little guideline to the best places to stay in Berlin to help get you started.
+Where you stay in Berlin will depend heavily on your budget and interests.
+Here is a guide to the best places to stay in Berlin to help you get started.

 If you plan to do lots of sightseeing in Berlin, you should consider staying in Mitte.
 Many of the top tourist attractions are in this area, and there are plenty of affordable options.
 Check rates and availability.